gradia-exchange/CI-server/README.md

         # User user
         ```
     - Copy the newly generated deploy keys and add to the repo's settings on github: `https://github.com/{user}/{repo}.git` at the **Deploy Keys** tab.

+3. Add the shell script for running the tests
+    - write the shell script and save as `project_name-config.sh`
+    - save the shell script in the `CONFIGS_PATH`
+    - Test the shell script with the python script: `python run_script project_name`
 3. Voila!!
 All done.